One brand (Roweb), 5 stories with and about IT. The evolution of Roweb seen from 5 different perspectives (but not without complementarity).

 When developing a product, people want to know that the provider is reliable and can solve the problems that may arise.
-So trust from both a moral and a technical point of view.
+So, trust from both a moral and a technical point of view.

 Then secondly, the fact that we do not limit ourselves to punctually delivering some technical things.
-Instead, we look at the business as a whole and try to see how things can evolve in the medium and long term.
+Instead, we look at the business as a whole and see how things can evolve in the medium and long term.

 Career programs, new generations of developers, mentorship for students…